electricaio/sdk-java8/README.md

 # Dependency management
-To not care about versions compatibility we provide BOM dependency `io.electrica.sdk.java:dependencies`, that allows customers use dependency management approach in their projects.
+To not care about versions compatibility we provide BOM dependency `io.electrica.sdk.java8:dependencies`, that allows customers use dependency management approach in their projects.

 ## Maven